-The functions are near identical to the USB set with the exception that sc5306B_SearchDevices is not provided, and the sc5306B_OpenDevice returns the device handle differently; see the rs232 header file for more information.
+The functions are near identical to the USB set with the exception that sc5406B_SearchDevices is not provided, and the sc5406B_OpenDevice returns the device handle differently; see the rs232 header file for more information.
 Also, refer to the USB function descriptions for details on function usage.
 The device handle is defined as an unsigned integer, and is passed into the function as a pointer in the RS232 implementation, which differs from the USB version where the device handle is a return type of deviceHandle.
 Furthermore, the baud rate must be passed into the function at this point.
 The device supports 2 baud rates: 57600 and 115200.
-The baud rate for the device must be set at power up or on hardware reset of the device through pin 23 of the communication I/O connector.
+The baud rate for the device must be set at power up or on hardware reset of the device through pin 18 of the auxiliary front panel connector.
 This pin is defaulted to logic high, which set the baud rate at 57600.
 Pulling this pin to logic low will set the rate at 115200.

-Function: sc53(06B_OpenDevice Definition: int sc5306B_OpenDevice(ch ar visaResource, unsigned int baudrate, unsigned int deviceHandle) Return: int (status) Output: char visaResource (resource name such as "COM1") unsig ned int baudrate (sets the host to the baudrate of the device) Output: unsig ned int deviceHandle (deviceHandle) Description: sc530 succe D6B_OpenDevice opens the essful.
-This function returns a device and turns on the front panel "active" LED if handle to the device for other function calls.
+Function: sc5406B_OpenDevice Definition: int sc5406B_OpenDevice(char vi saResource, unsigned int baudrate, unsigned int deviceHandle) Return: int (status) Output: char visaResource (resource name such as "COM1") unsigned int baudrate (sets the host to the baudrate of the device) Output: unsigned int deviceHandle (deviceHandle) Description: sc5306a_OpenDevice opens the device successful.
+This function returns a handle e and turns on the front panel "active" LED if e to the device for other function calls.